inkytonik/skink/Docker.md

     Status: Downloaded newer image for inkytonik/docker-skink:latest
     root@8e4ebd316b54:/skink#

-When you exit the shell of the VM the Docker container should be removed automatically.
 Subsequent uses of `docker-run` should be much faster to start.

+When you exit the shell of the VM the Docker container will persist, so if you want to delete it you will need to do so manually.

+If the container still exists, you can use the `docker-start` script to start it (if it's not already running) and open a shell in it.

 #### Find the SV-COMP benchmarks